chester2/afr/README.md

 The second element is the class name corresponding to that index if `imgset.class_names` exists and is valid.
 Otherwise, the second element is the empty string.

 The difference between these methods is that `cmc` looks for the nearest class mean training image while `knn` looks for the *k* nearest training images.

+Classification is performed as follows:
+1. Find the *j*-nearest subsets to `img` using the mean image of each subset.
+2. Apply CMC or KNN in each of those subsets to get the candidate classes (i.e. get *j* candidates, each corresponding to one of the *j* subsets).
+3. If using CMC or 1NN, return the candidate nearest to `img` (the distance between a given candidate and `img` is measured after projecting `img` onto the subset that the candidate belongs to).
+4. If using KNN for `k > 1`, return the candidate with the lowest `sum(training image distances to img)`.
 <br>
 <br>